But how does bitcoin actually work?

 You are, of course, free to exchange Ledger Dollars for real US dollars.
 For example, maybe Alice gives Bob a $10 bill in the real world in exchange for him adding and signing the transaction “Bob pays Alice 10 LD” to the communal ledger.

 There’s nothing else to it.
 No physical coin or cash.
 No bank or institution.
 To “own” a Bitcoin just means having a positive balance on the Bitcoin ledger.
+Or more specifically, it's to have access to the secret key associated with an entity that has a positive balance.

 Of course, with Bitcoin, money doesn’t enter the Ledger with people buying in using cash.
-I’ll get to how new money enters the ledger in just a few minutes.
+We’ll get to how new money enters the ledger in just a few minutes.
 But before that, there’s an even more significant difference between our current system of Ledger Dollars and how real cryptocurrencies work.

 Distributing the Ledger

 So far, I’ve said that this ledger is in some public place, like a website where anyone can add new lines.
 But this requires trusting a central location.
-Namely, who hosts that website?
+Specifically, who hosts that website?
 Who controls the rules of adding new lines?

 To remove that bit of trust, we’ll abandon the idea of having one ledger in a central location.
 Instead, we’ll have everyone keep their own copy of the ledger.
 Then to make a transaction, like “Alice pays Bob 100 LD”, you broadcast the message into the world for people to hear and record on their own private Ledgers.